robinklaassen/aas2/INSTALLATION.md

   - Goto tools -> Restart DNS

+- Open the GitHub repo in your favorite editor (for example VSCode)
 - copy the .env.example and rename it to .env

   - Fill in the database name you used after `DB_DATABASE=`